 Earlier this week, anti-Christian graffiti was scrawled on a well-known monastery in Jerusalem, Dormition Abbey.
 Located on Mount Zion, this site is revered as the traditional place where the Blessed Virgin Mary concluded her earthly life before she was assumed bodily into Heaven.
 “Dormition” refers to “falling asleep.”
 Whether or not this actually was the place is open to debate, but there is no question about the importance the bodily assumption of the Mother of God holds in both Catholic and Orthodox Christian traditions.
 What it commemorates helps to make the site and its connection to Christians significant.
 Benedictine monks have resided on the site for nearly a century.

 This is not the first anti-Christian incident to mar a Christian holy site in Israel, and it will not be the last.
 This is not even the first vandalism at Dormition Abbey.
 Sadly, these events are not rare.
 I have been in Israel during some of these desecrations, and if the opportunity presented I’ve traveled to the sites and spoken with the monks or priests about the incidents.
+Some of the sites have been part of the Immanuel Tours itinerary and are worth going to see before they are desecrated further.
+The best way to get around these areas is by car, especially as they are not particularly safe to walk around at the moment, so make sure you book in with a company like car rental Tel Aviv before you get there.
 Shortly after the Trappist Latrun Monastery was vandalized in the spring of 2014, during a spate of such acts, I went to visit and spoke with one of the priests there.
 He pointed to the walls where graffiti had been spray painted and to a door which had been set afire.
 The damage had been quickly repaired; there was nothing to be seen.
 His expressive shrug when I asked about the matter conveyed a well-practiced equanimity.
 It happened.
 We cleaned it.
 Life goes on.

 Dozens of similar incidents have occurred over the past few years, many involving graffiti and some involving arsons.
 The targets are both Christian and Arab properties.
 That alone should dissuade those who claim that the vandalism demonstrates Jewish majority or Israeli state hostility against Christians.
 The vandals are equal-opportunity desecrators.
 In fact, what it represents has become a commonplace in today’s world.
 Children taught to hate will in fact hate, and they will act out of that hate.
 The currently popular term for this is “to become radicalized.”
 Rogers and Hammerstein got it right in their 1949 musical “South Pacific,” where a main character sang, “You’ve got to be taught before it’s too late, Before you are six or seven or eight, To hate all the people your relatives hate, You’ve got to be carefully taught.”